exogenesispr/rn-github-explorer/README.md

 The entire project is written in TypeScript, providing type safety and improving development experience through better IDE support and early error detection.
 This was especially valuable when working with GraphQL's complex response structures.

 ### Component Architecture
-I adopted a component-based architecture with clear separation of concerns:
+My main goal was to adopt a component-based architecture with clear separation of concerns:
 - Reusable UI components for common elements
 - Custom hooks for data fetching and business logic
 - Screen components for page layout